arnasp13/awesome-lithuania/CONTRIBUTING.md

 * Found a bug?
 Open a bug-type issue
 * Have a feature or an enhancement to suggest?
 Open feature-request-type or an enhancement-type issue
-* Sovle issues by opening a pull requests with the changes suggested or a fix
+* Solve issues by opening a pull requests with the changes suggested or a fix

 ## How to contribute through code change?